AAlab1819/ProjectTeam02-B/README.md

 for(i=1+r/2;i<=n;i+=d)
 	cout<<i<<" ";
 ```
-Then print which skewer can be turned.
+Then print which skewer can be turned.\
+Complexity:\
+Worst Case : O(n)

 ### Dynamic Programing